-When is a piece of piercing jewellery a good piece?
+When is a piece of piercing jewellery good enough?
 When is it bad and why?
 Does it have to be from a brand?

 When you want to purchase a new piece of piercing jewellery, you want to be looking for two things:

 - a pretty piece for as little money as possible

 - something that lasts.

 Four things that is.
 Four things that at first glance won’t fit together.